amitofsk/dandy/docs/Dandy.md

 Click on the `Mode` button and select `RP2040` to tell the Mu IDE that you will be programming in MicroPython.
 You should now see `RP2040` on the lower right of the MU IDE window.

 The middle of the Mu IDE is a text editor where you can enter your code.
-Below that is a windowcalled the [REPL](https://learn.adafruit.com/getting-started-with-raspberry-pi-pico-circuitpython/circuitpython-programming-basics) terminal, short for Read, Evaluate, Print, and Loop.
+The section below that is called the [REPL](https://learn.adafruit.com/getting-started-with-raspberry-pi-pico-circuitpython/circuitpython-programming-basics) terminal, short for Read, Evaluate, Print, and Loop.

 You can type individual MicroPython instructions in the REPL terminal.
 They will be evaluated on the microcontroller.
 If they contain any print statements, the microcontroller will send the message serially via the USB cable, and you will see the result in the REPL terminal.